25 Easy Ideas for Living Green

 Tips to Limit Pollution

-- Controlling the sources of pollution, like chemicals, gases, and living organisms like mold and pests.
-I clean with the least toxic products that would do the job, for instance I love to use white distilled vinegar and baking soda for a lot of my cleaning.
+Control the sources of pollution, like chemicals, gases, and living organisms such as mold and pests.
+Clean with the least toxic products that would do the job, for instance, I love to use white distilled vinegar and baking soda for a lot of my cleaning.

-- Ventilating: Increasing the amount of fresh air brought indoors helps reduce pollutants inside.
-When weather permits, I open windows and doors.
+Freshen your home: increasing the amount of fresh air brought indoors helps reduce pollutants inside.
+When weather permits, open windows and doors.
 Bathroom and kitchen fans that exhaust to the outdoors also increase ventilation and help remove pollutants.

 Each of us is responsible for our health, our safety, and our environment.
 When we buy something we should always consider how the product and its use will affect us and the environment in the long run.